Wamy-Dev/Rezi/README.md

-# Rezi
+# Rezi Bot

-# This project is deprecated as of now.
-Please use the Rezi.one website for now.
-For more information go to the [Rezi.one github](https://github.com/Wamy-Dev/ReziWebsite)
-## I will eventually come back to it once I have the time.

 *Latest Stable= BROKEN |
 Latest Dev= BROKEN*

 ## So what is this thing?
 Glad you asked.
 Rezi is a Greek female name for "Gatherer" which I think suits this bot perfectly.
 Rezi is a functioning Discord bot that allows you to search and grab roms from the great internet.
-This bot also comes with anti piracy measures that you may choose to enable if you like, which will be explained later.
+If you prefer to use the website instead of a discord interface, please go to [the rezi website](https://github.com/Wamy-Dev/ReziWebsite)

 ## What is supported?
 Currently the bot can grab from [this list of links](https://github.com/Wamy-Dev/ReziWebsite/wiki)

 ## How it works
-Also glad you asked.
-This bot uses selenium to scrape certain sites to find links.
-It is automated and highly useful.
-And yeah, thats really it.
-There are a few more features that I will tell you about.

-## Features
-This bot includes little features but are very important: Rom searching, Rom downloading, Base64 conversion, multiple user interaction, and more.
+It takes the already used links from the Rezi.one website, and it searches through it using Meilisearch, and then is served to you by discord.

-## Anti-Piracy
+## Safety
 If you so choose this bot can convert the links that it has grabbed to base64, making it so you can keep your server pure.

 ## How can I help?